 We are learning, growing, and committed to moving beyond the land acknowledgement.
 Reflection We understand the importance of amplifying the voices, histories, knowledge, and lived experiences of communities that have been on the frontlines of multiple devastating crises.
 In the spirit of the Summit’s theme of fostering “courageous conversations and radical collaborations,” Second Nature and […]

 Pro Bono Consulting Opportunity The Pro Bono Consulting opportunity was first announced in Fall 2020, as a new Solutions Center initiative.
-Provided and sponsored by Second Nature partners Brailsford & Dunlavey and Coho Climate Advisors (formerly CustomerFirst Renewables).
-Through this service, 16 campuses have received technical and advisory support worth up to $10,000 each to help […]
+Provided and sponsored by Second Nature partners Brailsford & Dunlavey and Coho (formerly CustomerFirst Renewables).
+Through this service, 23 campuses have received technical and advisory support worth up to $20,000 each to help with climate […]

 Climate Action Guidance